JeetNavi/Java-RDBMS/README.md

 The reason why this is correct is because selection is cascadable and commutative.
 This is better as we are applying each outer seleciton on a fewer set of input tuples as we apply more inner selections.

+Because we are instructed to create a left deep plan, i was not able to apply optimisations on the joins.